 What Does “Going Serverless” Mean?

 Essentially, a serverless setup is one where everything is stored on the cloud, and all computing is done there, however they still require servers but not on your premise.
-This means you don’t have to manage the servers on your end, as the cloud provider allocates machine resources on-demand, taking care of the servers on your behalf as you continue to expand or reduce your usage.
+This means you don’t have to manage the servers on your end, as the cloud provider allocates machine resources on-demand, taking care of the serverless applications on your behalf as you continue to expand or reduce your usage.
 Additionally, you do not need to worry about managing infrastructure, servers, recovery from downtime, and no disaster management is required, saving both your time and money.

 Why Should You Go Serverless?